theafricanengineer/theafricanengineer.github.io/_posts/2017-07-08-why-africa-needs-to-change-its-higher-education-model.md

 **Carnegie Mellon University-Africa**

-[CMU-Africa](https://www.cmu.edu/africa/) is a branch of the Cargenie Mellon University in Pittsburgh, Pennsylvannia, USA.
+[CMU-Africa](https://www.cmu.edu/africa/) is a branch of the Carnegie Mellon University in Pittsburgh, Pennsylvania, USA.
 It began in 2012 through a collaboration between the Rwandan government and CMU.
 It is situated in Kigali, Rwanda and offers two masters programmes in Information Technology (MSIT) and Electrical and Computer Engineering (MSECE).

 N/B: This article was also published on LinkedIn and can be read [here](https://www.linkedin.com/pulse/why-africa-needs-change-its-higher-education-model-chrispine-chiedo).